wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 - The logoff script runs the deregister script.
 - The shutdown script runs the destage script.

-# Publish an MSIX App Attach application as a remote app
+# Publish an MSIX app attach application as a remote app

 To publish an MSIX app attach application as a remote app in your Windows Virtual Desktop environment: